airinnova/pytornado/docs/source/dev_doc/conventions.rst

    Basic hierarchy

 .. note::

-    The user of |name| will only ever have to deal with the defintion of the aircraft, wings and control surfaces.
-However, internally there are two more levels.
+    The user of |name| will only ever have to deal with the defintion of the aircraft, wings and control surfaces. **TODO** and **TODO** are internal objects used to facilitate mesh generation for aircraft with control surfaces.

 For the meshing of the wing, it is important to keep track of what parts of the wing is "static" and what parts are "movable" (control surfaces).
 This book keeping is done using ``Subdivisions`` and ``Subareas``.
 The smallest unit (subareas) are small quadrilateral segments of the wing.
 They "know" where they are located, and to what segment and to what control device they belong.